werewolfrpg/WerewolfRpg/README.md

-## Werewolf RPG
+## Werewolf Minigame

-This game is an adaptation of the "Werewolf" designed to be played on Minecraft with some additional RPG elements.
+This game is an adaptation of the "Werewolf" designed to be played on Minecraft with some additional action elements.

 ### Roles